 The scholarship is also extended to those who achieve AAB at A level (or specified equivalents) where one of the subjects is either mathematics or a modern foreign language.
 Please review the eligibility criteria

-Kent's Financial Support Package for 2019 entry
+Kent's Financial Support Package

 - Year 1: £1,500 (cash payment)